Incogdino/pdfix/docs/contents/commands.md

 ## Summary of Commands

-This part provides a high level summary of the list of available commands and what they do.
+A high level summary of the list of available commands and what they do are listed below.
 For more specific details, please refer to the individual commands [below](#the-help-command) for the specific command.

 <center>